thecandlestick/silverbullet/website/Pointers.md

 ## _new_ Operator

-(Dynamically) Allocates a new variable or array of variables and returns a pointer to it
+(Dynamically) Allocates a new variable or array of variables to the heap and returns a pointer to it

 ```my_pointer = new <type>``` used for dynamic variables